kristian-lange-tw/JATOS_docs_v3/pages/Restricting-study-flow.md

 ## Single-use worker links - prevent workers running the study twice

 Often you want to prevent a participant from running the same study twice.
-To achieve this use the _single-use_ workers:  _Personal Single worker_ and _General Single worker_, and the _MTurk worker_.
+To achieve this use the _single-use_ workers:  _Personal Single worker_, _General Single worker_, and the _MTurk worker_.

 Remember that _General Single_ links can be used to run a study only once from each browser and each computer, in principle.
 But if a participant clears their browser cookies, changes browser or sits in front of another computer, they will be able to run the study again.